qiime2/dev-docs/source/storing-data/provenance.rst

    :alt: Simplified representation of all files within one Archive, emphasizing how an Archive holds provenance for an arbitrary number of Actions

 All that's left to discuss is the ``provenance/`` directory.
-In the diagram above, we use a wiggly blue "multiple-files" icon to represent the collection of provenance data associated with one single QIIME 2 action.
+In the diagram above, we use a blue "multiple-files" icon to represent the collection of provenance data associated with one single QIIME 2 action.
 When this icon appears directly within ``provenance/`` the files describe the "current" :term:`Result`.
 All remaining icons appear within the ``artifacts/`` subdirectory.
 These file